timfpark/react-native-location/README.md

 You might decide to use this library over the [built-in geolocation](https://facebook.github.io/react-native/docs/geolocation.html) because it includes some additional features:

 * Allows you choose what type of permission to ask for ("when in use" or "always").
 The built-in geolocation library will look at your plist file and choose "always" if you have the `NSLocationAlwaysUsageDescription` property, however, you might have a usecase where you want to start by asking the user for "while in use" permission and later upgrade the permission to "always" when they turn on a feature which requires background location.
-* Ability to check the current permission status (`RNLocation.getAuthorizationStatus`).
+* Ability to check the current permission status (`RNLocation.getCurrentPermission`).
 * Allows you to monitor the device heading.

 ## Installation